African Americans: Colonial era

 The vast majority of those who were enslaved and transported in the transatlantic slave trade were people from several Central and West African ethnic groups.
-They had been captured directly by European slave traders in coastal raids, or sold by West African slave traders, or by half-European "merchant princes" to European slave traders, who brought them to the Americas.
+They had been captured directly by European slave traders in coastal raids, or captured and sold by West African slave traders or by half-European "merchant princes" to European slave traders, who brought them to the Americas.

 The first African slaves in what is now the United States arrived in the early 16th century.
 Africans were among Juan Ponce de León's 1513 voyage that landed in what would become Spanish Florida, and enslaved Africans arrived around the same time to Spanish Puerto Rico.

 Africans also came via Santo Domingo in the Caribbean to the San Miguel de Gualdape colony (most likely located in the Winyah Bay area of present-day South Carolina), founded by Spanish explorer Lucas Vázquez de Ayllón in 1526.
 The ill-fated colony was almost immediately disrupted by a fight over leadership, during which the slaves revolted and fled the colony to seek refuge among local Native Americans.
 De Ayllón and many of the colonists died shortly afterward, due to an epidemic and the colony was abandoned.
 The settlers and the slaves who had not escaped returned to the Island of Hispaniola, whence they had come.

 The enslaved explorer Esteban arrived in Florida with the Narváez expedition in 1528, a journey that first landed in Santo Domingo and later traveled into Spanish Texas and the Southwest before ending in Mexico.

 The marriage between Luisa de Abrego, a free Black domestic servant from Seville, and Miguel Rodríguez, a White Segovian conquistador in 1565 in St. Augustine (Spanish Florida), is the first known and recorded Christian marriage anywhere in what is now the continental United States.